danieltjw/aifutures/README.md

 It is anyone's guess on how to align friendly AGI.
 Friendly AGI will likely be of a very different nature compared to Narrow AI.

-If you are interested in contributing in an individual capacity, find an edge case and try to find solutions for it.
-Given the large number of unknowns of AGI, nothing can be ruled out.
+If you are interested in contributing in an individual capacity, find an edge case and find solutions for it.
+Given the large number of unknowns towards how AGI will act, nothing can be ruled out.

 We only need to succeed once for everyone to benefit.